What You’ll Learn

 - Normalize the relations to remove any anomalies.

-- Implement the database by creating a table for each normalized relation.
+- Implement the database by creating a table for each normalized relation in a relational database management system.

 Recall, the Relational Model consists of the elements: relations, which are made up of attributes.